 This show will be available from 7 April for a minimum donation of £4.

 from The Royal Albert Hall

-Tim Burgess will deliver an exclusive set from his home as part of the Royal Albert Home sessions.
+Violinist Nicola Benedetti will share stories and music straight from her home during lockdown as part of the Royal Albert Home sessions.

 To a simple, rock ‘n’ roll … song